 *BBC1 "International Match of the Day" at 10:05-11:05pm, the pictures were in black & white.
 The England party almost left Bulgaria before the match was played after their original hotel had been deemed unsafe and the team were then placed 2 or 3 to a room in accomodation allocated to the press.
 Bulgaria hit the post from a free-kick on 19 but this was another decent England performance, Frank Worthington beat the offside trap and netted the winner on 43, Mick Channon also hit the post.

 Lambert(pen)) Scotland 1 (Johnstone)

 ?BBC SCOTLAND Highlights?

-*Possibly shown on BBC1 in Scotland only, 10:05-11:05pm, ITV have b&w footage with Gerry Harrison commentating on it but this may have been for a World Cup preview sequence.
+*Possibly shown on BBC1 in Scotland only, 10:05-11:05pm, ITV included b&w footage in their World Cup preview programme.
 Gordon McQueen made his debut but Scotland failed to improve on a poor away record of just 4 wins outside of the British Isles in 12 years!
 They were denied a draw due to a harsh penalty decision given against Dalglish for a push on Van Himst, but it was no more than Belgium deserved.
 The home side had taken the lead on 22 through Roger Henrotay, Jimmy Johnstone equalised on 39 as the Belgium defence failed to clear.
 Raoul Lambert netted from the late spot-kick on 78.